Skip to main content

 Accept an invite

-npx libretto experimental auth accept-invite <tenant-slug> <invitation-id>
+npx libretto cloud auth accept-invite <tenant-slug> <invitation-id>

 If you are not logged in yet, the CLI creates the account first, waits for email verification, and then saves the hosted session locally.
-If you are already logged in, accept-invite only works when that account is not already a member of another organization.
+If you are already logged in, auth accept-invite only works when that account is not already a member of another organization.

 Issue an API key